MarcosRMG/comunidade_ds_projetos/README.md

 # 2 Business Assumptions

-	- Corporative Administration cannot use sales forecasts without a standardized methodology
+	- Corporate Administration cannot use sales forecasts without a standardized methodology

 	- Managers have different experiences and perspectives on sales forecasting